build-on-aws/bedrock-agents-streamlit/README.md

 ![KB setup](images/KB_setup.png)

-- For the embedding model, choose **Titan Embeddings G1 - Text v1.2**.
+- For the embedding model, choose **Titan Text Embedding V2**.
 Leave the other options as default, and scroll down to select **Next**.

 ![Vector Store Config](/static/vector_store_config.gif)